beformless/Azure_Automation_Lab/README.md

 ## Compile a configuration into a node - PowerShell
 Start-AzAutomationDscCompilationJob -ConfigurationName 'AzureADDCBuild.localhost' -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount'

-## Get the ID of the DSC node and set a variable
+## Get the ID of the DSC node and place it into a variable - PowerShell
 $node = Get-AzAutomationDscNode -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount' -Name 'mydscdc'

 ## Assign the node configuration to the DSC node
 Set-AzAutomationDscNode -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount' -NodeConfigurationName 'AzureADDCBuild.localhost' -NodeId $node.Id

-## Start a DSC Deployment
+## Start a DSC Deployment - overide current deployment
 Start-AzAutomationDscNodeConfigurationDeployment -NodeConfigurationName "AzureADDCBuild.localhost" -AutomationAccountName "azautomationaccount" -ResourceGroupName "automation-account-rg" -NodeName mydscdc -force

 ## Delete a resource to clean up your work